Irish Water is 'not fit for purpose' - Council

 Councillors from across the political divide took aim at the state owned company, which was deemed “not fit for purpose” by two councillors.

-Cllr Phyl Bugler requested that the Council write to the Minister of Environment requesting that “he allocates the required funding immediately to Irish Water so that the upgrade of WWTP- Ballina can be commenced after planning permission has been granted.
+Cllr Phyl Bugler requested that the Council write to the Minister for the Environment requesting that “he allocates the required funding immediately to Irish Water so that the upgrade of WWTP - Ballina can be commenced after planning permission has been granted.
 The WWTP -Ballina needs to be upgraded without delay due to ongoing problems of unacceptable effluent entering Lough Derg.”

-Cllr Joe Hannigan said people in Borrisokane need a proper treatment plant.
-If even a temporary UV system could be put in place: “this was supposed to be done a while ago.”
-The entire village of Puckaun was out of water due to a burst water pipe.
-“Is that service provider fit for purpose,” asked Cllr Hannigan.
+Chief Executive Joe MacGrath said the common theme to all water issues was lack of investment in infrastructure.
+Mr MacGrath said he met with IW officials regularly, and is keen to improve the relationship between the Co Council and Irish Water.
+“It’s not good, and is deteriorating.
+That’s not a healthy position to be in.
+This council should maintain a healthy relationship with Irish Water in the future because they will be providing all our water services.”

-Cllr Michael Fitzgerald said funding is the problem.
-People in his area were not “treated with respect and regard” by the company, with old lead pipes urgently needing replacing.
+Director of Services Eamon Lonergan said two boil water notices had been lifted in the last few weeks, so “it’s going in the right direction.”

 Leave your comment